Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 they enjoyed traditional pastimes such as stealing cattle,

-poaching castles, feuding, intermarrying and vying for domination.
+poaching castles, feuding, intermarrying, and vying for domination.

 That's a list of pastimes.

-Just some traditional pastimes, basket weaving, intermarrying,
+Just some traditional pastimes, basket weaving, intermarrying, you know, the fun stuff.

 Stealing cows.